thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="joins">
     <dt>joins</dt>
     <dd><p>Contains a list of joins between the tables and Views.</p>
     <p>If you edit the joins in the Worksheet, View, or Answer TML file, you are only editing the joins for that specific Worksheet, View, or Answer.
 You are not editing the joins at the table level.
-To modify table-level joins, you must edit the source table's TML file.</p>
+To modify table-level joins, you must edit the source table's TML file.
+Modifying table-level joins is in Beta; contact ThoughtSpot Support to enable it.</p>
     <p>Each join is identified by <code>name</code>, and the additional attributes of <code>source</code>, <code>destination</code>, <code>type</code>, and <code>is_one_to_one.</code></p>
     </dd>
   </dlentry>